 This way, you can be with your kids in case they are a bit concerned or hesitant.
 And just like with brushing and flossing, letting your kids see you getting a dental cleaning and dental exam at DeJesus Dental Group can help them see such visits as a normal thing.

 – Serve water with snacks and meals by default.

 Your kids get cavities and gum disease because they have harmful bacteria in their mouths.
 Those bacteria thrive on tiny particles of food that get stuck in their mouth.
 Drinking plenty of water will help wash away those food particles as well as any acids that managed to coat their teeth.

 But the habit really kicks in when you’re naturally serving a glass of water with meals and snacks.
 Once your kids see that happening enough times, they’ll start to think it’s natural to drink plain water when you eat.
 That will reduce the chances they want some sugary drink along with their food.

-Call either of our Connecticut dental offices (203-372-1220 for Bridgeport/Trumbull and 203-378-9737 for Stratford) today to schedule a dental cleaning and dental exam for anyone in your family.
+Call either of our Connecticut dental offices (203-372-1220 for Bridgeport/Trumbull and 203-378-9737 for Shelton) today to schedule a dental cleaning and dental exam for anyone in your family.
 Our family dentists can see young children and know how to work with them effectively.